The Living SEB Skills Project: A Living Resource for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills

 Future Perspectives

-Given the current limitations, we suggest a use of the Living SEB Project and app that respect the boundaries of the functionality offered.
+Given the current limitations, we suggest a use of the Living SEB Skills Project and app that respect the boundaries of the functionality offered.
 However, future updates of the project may enlarge the aims of the project and its uses.
 In particular, with increasing number of longitudinal and experimental publications within the SEB framework, the meta-analysis options of the app could be extended to incorporate both possibilities.
 We also plan to include options for the analysis of moderators and for publication bias.
 Depending on future funding and resources, it could be possible to automatize the database search and coding procedures through the use of ad-hoc algorithms and artificial intelligence.
-Finally, users may be provided with the possibility to upload additional data in the main database for personal use or openly for the community.
+Moreover, Users may be provided with the possibility to upload additional data in the main database for personal use or openly for the community.
+Finally, a future extension of the present work could be to integrate the new specific living resources into broader projects (for example, metaBUS; Bosco et al., 2020) that could benefit from well-organized databases focused on specific topics.
+However, a common framework for labelling and recognizing the different constructs will be necessary to finally integrate the various efforts.

 Conclusions

-To conclude, the current paper provides an initial description of the Living SEB Project and we hope that researchers, reviewers, editors, and laypeople will use and appreciate the potentialities offered and that our work may facilitate theirs.
+To conclude, the current paper provides the most comprehensive analysis of the predictive power of SEB skills for academic achievement and reports an initial description of the Living SEB Skills Project.
+We hope that researchers, reviewers, editors, and laypeople will use and appreciate the potentialities offered and that our work may facilitate theirs.
 We also hope that other colleagues will follow our example and build additional platforms covering their specific field of research.

 References